jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 pocket?’ he went on, turning to Alice.
 ‘Only a thimble,’ said Alice sadly.
 ‘Hand it over here,’ said the Dodo.
-Then they all crowded round her once more, while the Dodo solemnly presented the thimble, saying, ‘We beg your acceptance of this elegant thimble’; and, when it had finished this short speech, they all cheered.
+Then they all crowded round her once more, while the Dodo solemnly pre- sented the thimble, saying, ‘We beg your acceptance of this elegant thimble’; and, when it had finished this short speech, they all cheered.
 Alice thought the whole thing very absurd, but they all looked so grave that she did not dare to laugh; and, as she could not think of anything to say, she simply